You will notice

 ashes returned to you can give you some small form of comfort, as if your

 cat has come home to you.
-You may choose a pretty urn to hold the ashes,

-Urns and
+Urns and Markers

 companies sell urns and caskets, although I do not know anything about them